benwinding/scrape-reduce/README.md

 # scrape-reduce

-A simple way to scape websites, just download the HTML once, and process it as many times as you want.
+A simple way to scrape websites, just download the HTML once, and process it as many times as you want.

 <img width="400" src="https://i.imgur.com/6z19dNK.png"/>